-Technocracy is a system of government where leadership is comprised of technical experts; experts in specific fields who also have bureaucratic experience, as opposed to officials elected solely by the will of the people, or who have been appointed by politicians.
+Technocracy is a system of government where leadership is comprised – primarily, at least – of technical experts: Experts in specific fields who also have bureaucratic experience, as opposed to officials elected solely by the will of the people, or who have been appointed by politicians.

 The United States looked fairly technocratic when it was first founded: Thomas Jefferson and Benjamin Franklin, for example, were both renowned inventors, and much emphasis was placed on intellect.

-Though the U.S. has strayed far from the merits of technocracy –
+Though, as the U.S. has seemingly strayed far from the merits of technocracy –

-Officials without background in the agencies they are running, or without expertise in any field for that matter, is an issue that must be addressed if we are to make our government more effective.
-Out of 535 members of Congress, only six are engineers and one is a physicist; there is actually a higher number of musicians, accountants, and former entertainers among the ranks.
+The argument is that officials without background in the agencies they are running, or without expertise in any field for that matter, is the key issue that must be addressed if we are to make our government more effective.
+Out of 535 members of Congress, only six are engineers, one is a physicist, and there is actually a higher number of musicians, accountants, and former entertainers among the ranks.

 This, in theory at least, removes political agendas from the equation, and it removes (however controversially) the need for anything other than proof and fact when making decisions about the future of our country.